Zucchini Soup

 Get prepped

-- Peel and slice the onion, mince the garlic.
+- Peel and slice 1 onion, mince the 2 cloves garlic.

-- Peel the potato, dice in to small chunks
+- Peel 1 medium potato, dice in to small chunks

 Make the soup

-- Heat the olive oil or butter in a large pot or Dutch oven over medium heat.
+- Heat the olive oil or 1 tablespoon butter in a large pot or Dutch oven over medium heat.
 Add the chopped onion and sauté until it becomes translucent.

 - Add the garlic and cook another minute.

-- Add the zucchini, potato and chicken stock, increase the heat to medium-high and bring the mixture to a boil, then reduce the heat to a simmer.
+- Add the zucchini, potato and 4 cups chicken stock, increase the heat to medium-high and bring the mixture to a boil, then reduce the heat to a simmer.

 - Simmer 20 minutes, uncovered until zucchini and potato are tender